 Blood clots can occur when:

-- You have trauma to a blood vessel wall, like you might have after a bone fracture or in thoracic outlet obstruction (see discussion below);
+- You have trauma to a blood vessel wall, like you might have after a bone fracture or in thoracic outlet obstruction as defined above

 Unfortunately, few studies exist that investigate the influence of physical training on blood clot formation and dissolution.
 So, we don’t know the exact net effect of training on this clotting balance mechanism.
 We do know, for example, that blood levels of the clotting protein Factor VIII increase with exercise and that the elevation persists during recovery.
 Theoretically, this could lead to an increased risk of blood clots in athletes.
 However, data also indicate that the fibrinolytic system that dissolves blood clots is overactive in people who exercise.
 With this over activity, athletes would be protected from having a blood clot.
 Yet, we do not know the net effect of these changes in athletes.

-You can find a detailed scientific discussion of the coagulation issues relevant to exercise and training in a published review listed as reference 1.
-However, the conclusions are sparse and vague, because of a lack of data and conflicting results from different studies.
+(You can find a detailed scientific discussion of the coagulation issues relevant to exercise and training in a published review listed as reference 1 below.
+However, the conclusions are sparse and vague, because of a lack of data and conflicting results from different studies.)

 Athletes need to appreciate that significant deconditioning can occur after a DVT or PE.
 Depression can also set in after such a life-changing event.
 This is not surprising, given that athletes often view themselves as healthy and, from a health point of view, invincible, and now suddenly realize that they are vulnerable, sick, and sometimes even disabled.
-Patient support groups may be helpful in this situation, as may antidepressants.
+Patient support groups, such as Team Stop The Clot® Facebook Group, may be helpful in this situation, as may antidepressants.

 - Clot Buster – Our friend Roland Varga has an incredibly inspirational blog that follows athletes return to their sport after blood clots.